BritainThomas32/4-comma-A01/README.md

 ## Methodology

 The process of generating images utilizing OpenAI's DALL·E for the Yonkoma took on over twenty iterations for initial tests in prompt refinement.
 Through refinement, the prompts narrowed down the color, theme, and style that was desired for the final output to generate each image.
-The artistic expression was generated and refined through minimalistic 90's logos for color, the theme is in reference to my body of work of shader creation, named Nebula, and a focus on minimalism was to reduce the influence of the initial test for further refinement.
-After the initial tests, it was concluded that after more than seven iterations the desired output became more degenerative than desirable.
-The final generation was then prompted with the blend of 80's logos with Caravaggio's painting style of light and dark to get the desirable aesthetic.
-In figure 1: The image in panel one only one iteration to complete, panel two took three, panel three took four, and panel four took five: Generated in that order for a grand total of thirteen iterations.
-The captions were manually created as DALL-E 3 struggled to generate consistent text, and after six generations of no favorable results, the captions were delegated to be manually created.
+The artistic expression was generated and refined through minimalist 90's logos for color, the theme is in reference to my body of work of shader development, named Nebula, and a focus on minimalism to reduce influence of the initial test for refinement.
+After the initial tests, it was concluded after more than seven iterations the desired output became more degenerative than desirable.
+The final generation was prompted by a blend of 80's logos with Caravaggio's painting style of light and dark to generate the aesthetic.
+In figure 1: Panel one only took one iteration to complete, panel two took three, panel three took four, and panel four took five: Generated in that order for a grand total of thirteen iterations.
+The captions were manually created as DALL-E 3 struggled to generate consistent text, with six generations of unfavorable results, the captions were manually created.
+The workflow seen in figure 2 showcases the phases of the experiment.

 [![4-comma][images-fig3]](https://example.com)